 - Most organic compounds

 Reverse osmosis (RO) is a popular water purification technique that removes numerous contaminants and produces clear, odor free water.
 It was originally developed to process saltwater into freshwater and uses a semi-permeable membrane to filter out contaminants as water is forced through the membrane at high pressure.
-RO systems have also been shown to remove fluoride at a high rate (R), and RO systems also remove other elements, resulting in an acidic hypotonic water.
+RO systems have also been shown to remove fluoride at a high rate, 5 and RO systems also remove other elements, resulting in an acidic hypotonic water.
 For this reason, some people choose to add minerals back into water that has been purified using reverse osmosis.

 High quality RO systems do a first pass to filter out larger particles, and then send pressurized water through the membrane to filter out impurities as small as 0.001 microns, resulting in safe, clean, drinking water.
-Two of the best RO systems are the Watts Premier RO-Pure 531411 and the iSpring 75GPD 5-Stage Water Filter.

 UV water filters